Universidad Pontificia Comillas

 • 014

-It is especially known for its Business and Law school (ICADE) and the engineering school (ICAI) which are located in the Argüelles campus in Madrid.
-The Cantoblanco campus (17 km from Madrid and accessible by commuter train and bus) offers studies in Theology, Humanities, Education and Psychology.
-Students take courses primarily in the Business school or in the different schools on the Humanities campus since there are greater restrictions in Engineering, Nursing and Translation.
+It is especially known for its Business and Law school (ICADE) is located in the Argüelles campus in Madrid and offers clases in Busines and Economics, and International Relations.
+The Law school housed in the same building is more restrictive.
+The Cantoblanco campus (17 km from Madrid and accessible by commuter train and bus) offers studies in Theology, Philosophy, International Relations, Ciminology, Education and Psychology.
+The Law school (in ICADE), the Engineering school (ICAI) and the Nursing school are off limits to our students.

 The Aula de Cultura offers non- credit bearing classes in a variety of areas such as debate, photography and music.
 Comillas also offers sports opportunities and religious activities.
 There are a number of student associations and community service opportunities.
 A psychological counselling service is open to our students as well.